leap-stc/leap-stc.github.io/docs/reference/faqs.md

 ## I received a warning about space on my User Directory

-If you get a Hub Usage Alert email, this means you are violating the User Directory storage limit (to learn why this limit exists, see read about [User Directories][user-directory]).
+If you get a Hub Usage Alert email, this means you are violating the User Directory storage limit (to learn why this limit exists, see read about [User Directories][your-jupyter-hub-user-directory]).
 Remember that user directories are for scripts and notebooks not datasets!
 Users who persistently violate hub usage policies may temporarily get reduced cloud access.

 **Troubleshooting**